jec-project/jec-app-samples/README.md

 ## License

-This BLM Project is licensed under Apache 2.0.
+All JEC sample projects are licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).

 ```
 Copyright 2016-2017 Pascal ECHEMANN.